 The City Manager is directed to return with recommendations for developments proposing no on-site parking that allow for accessible parking spaces on-street, adjacent to or reasonably nearby the development and located on an accessible route.
 The recommendations should ensure accessible parking spaces comply with all design, accessibility, and location requirements of the ADA and FHAA, as appropriate.

 BE IT FURTHER RESOLVED:

 The City Manager is directed to return with an ordinance for Council consideration no later than December 31, 2023.

-ADOPTED: , 2023 ATTEST:
+ADOPTED: May 4, 2023 ATTEST: Syphanic Hall for Myrna Rios City Clerk

-Myrna Rios

-City Clerk